akriwolu/academic-kickstart-1/content/home/teaching.md

 +++
 **Past Teaching**

 * Applied Macroeconometrics (B.Sc. / M.Sc.)
 * Dynamic Macroeconomics (M.Sc. / Ph.D.)
 * Interactions of Fiscal and Monetary Policy (M.Sc.)
 * Monetary Economics (B.Sc / M.Sc.)

-#This is an example of using the *custom* widget to create your own homepage section.

-#To remove this section, either delete `content/home/teaching.md` or edit the frontmatter of the file to deactivate the widget by setting #`active = false`.